Setting Permissions for your account, pages, and blocks

 In this article

-- How does Permissions work?
+- How do Permissions work?

 - Account-wide defaults

-- Saved Blocks*: Setting block permissions
+- Saved Blocks*: Setting block-level permissions

 - Saved Blocks*: What happens when only admins can edit a block?

 - Qwilr Pages: How to share your Pages internally